ruddyj2/SQL-Audit-Scripts/README.md

     EXEC master.sys.sp_msforeachdb
     'INSERT INTO #orph_users
      SELECT ''?'', u.name , u.type_desc, u.type
-     FROM  \[?\].sys.database_principals u
+     FROM  [?].sys.database_principals u
-      LEFT JOIN  \[?\].sys.server_principals l ON u.sid = l.sid
+      LEFT JOIN  [?].sys.server_principals l ON u.sid = l.sid
      WHERE l.sid IS NULL
       AND u.type NOT IN (''A'', ''R'', ''C'') -- not a db./app. role or certificate AND u.principal_id > 4 -- not dbo, guest or INFORMATION_SCHEMA
       AND u.name NOT LIKE ''%DataCollector%''
       AND u.name NOT LIKE ''mdw%'' -- not internal users in msdb or MDW databases'

-     SELECT \* FROM #orph_users
+     SELECT * FROM #orph_users

      DROP TABLE #orph_users

 ### Validate logins (identify orphaned Windows logins)

 This check will show Windows logins that have been deleted from the server or Active Directory.
-Read more about this stored procedure in this [tip](/sqlservertip/1864/identify-orphaned-windows-logins-and-groups-in-sql-server-with-spvalidatelogins/).
+Read more

     EXEC master.sys.sp_validatelogins